Successful trading is about the process you follow in your trading.

 But if you maintain discipline and follow your risk management rule, then trading is for you.

-Treat Mistakes as Opportunity to Learn
+Treat Mistakes as an Opportunity to Learn

 The real successful trader is one who learns from mistakes.